 Notifications for missing data are useful if you expect a metric to always be reporting data under normal circumstances.
 For example, if a host with the Agent must be up continuously, you can expect the metric

 system.cpu.idle to always report data.
 For this case, you should enable notifications for missing data.
-Note: The missing data window must be at least two times the evaluation period to work.

 Alternatively, if you are monitoring a metric over an auto-scaling group of hosts that stop and start automatically, notifying for no data would produce a lot of notifications.
 For this case, you should not enable notifications for missing data.

 After 1 hour,

 After 2 hours, etc. automatically resolve this event from a triggered state.

 For some metrics that report periodically, it may make sense for triggered alerts to auto-resolve after a certain time period.
 For example, if you have a counter that reports only when an error is logged, the alert never resolves because the metric never reports

 0 as the number of errors.
 In this case, set your alert to resolve after a certain time of inactivity on the metric.
 Note: If a monitor auto-resolves and the value of the query does not meet the recovery threshold at the next evaluation, the monitor triggers an alert again.